rrich360/LoginAndRegister-with-phpMyAdmin-Database/README.md

 The following is a list of actions you will need to check when the user clicks on the register button:

-- if the username jtextfield is empty
+- if the username field is empty
-- if the password jtextfield is empty
+- if the password field is empty
-- if the retype_password text is equal to the password text
+- if the retype_password field matches the password field when creating new password.
-- if the username already exists in the database using the "checkUsername" function
+- if the username already exists in the database.
-- if the jDateChooser is empty
+- if the Date field (jDateChooser) is empty

 The login form is straight-forward;
 the user enter his or her login and password and clicks on the login button,